LspongebobJH/lspongebobjh.github.io/_pages/about.md

   - /about.html
 ---

-Jiahang Li is currently a second-year MPhil student at The Hong Kong Polytechnic University (PolyU) under the supervision of [Prof. Jiannong Cao](https://www4.comp.polyu.edu.hk/~csjcao/).
-Prior to that, he was an intern in Amazon Shanghai AI Lab, working with [Dr. David Wipf](http://www.davidwipf.com/).
-He was working as a contributor of the [DGL](https://www.dgl.ai/) framework and conducting research on Graph Neural Networks related topics.
-Before joining the Amazon, He was an intern in GAMMA Lab, BUPT, under the supervision of [Prof. Chuan Shi](http://shichuan.org/).
-He was working as a contributor of the [OpenHGNN](https://github.com/BUPT-GAMMA/OpenHGNN) framework.
+I am currently a second-year MPhil student at The Hong Kong Polytechnic University (PolyU) under the supervision of [Prof. Jiannong Cao](https://www4.comp.polyu.edu.hk/~csjcao/).
+Prior to that, I was an intern in Amazon Shanghai AI Lab, working with [Dr. David Wipf](http://www.davidwipf.com/).
+I was working as a contributor of the [DGL](https://www.dgl.ai/) framework and conducting research on Graph Neural Networks related topics.
+Before joining the Amazon, I was an intern in GAMMA Lab, BUPT, under the supervision of [Prof. Chuan Shi](http://shichuan.org/).
+I was working as a contributor of the [OpenHGNN](https://github.com/BUPT-GAMMA/OpenHGNN) framework.

 Research Interests
 ======